Add To Favorites

 Measurement and cooking meet creativity with these illustrated recipes for cookies.

-Draw a picture of each ingredient next to the list with Crayola Crayons, Multicultural Crayons, and Colored Pencils.
+Students draw a picture of each ingredient next to the list with Crayola Crayons, Multicultural Crayons, and Colored Pencils.

-To practice measurement, make the cookies and taste test the recipes.
+To practice measurement, students make the cookies and taste test the recipes.
 Make a chart of favorites and reasons.

 Porcelain clay has been used to create delicate, beautiful works of art for centuries.
 Create miniature gift sculptures